TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 12/John 12.20.md

 ---

-Now there were certain Greeks among those that went up to worship at the feast:
+Now there were certain Greeks among those that went up to worship at the feast.